top of page

 The best times to visit Ouarzazate are from March through May and September through November when temperatures hit the traveller's sweet spot - not too hot, not too cold.
 Spring and autumn are ideal for exploring the area’s desert attractions, without breaking a sweat.

 Summer's sweltering heat (temps regularly hit the high 30s) can be uncomfortable while winter lows (down to around 3°C) make it chilly at night.
-That being said, the mild daytime highs in winter (around 17°C) mean this is still a wonderful time to visit Ouarzazate, although you might not be doing a lot of swimming in the hotel pool!
+That being said, the mild daytime highs in winter (around 17°C) mean this is still a wonderful time to visit Ouarzazate.
+You just might not be doing a lot of swimming in the hotel pool!

 By purchasing through my links, you’ll be supporting my website at no additional cost to you